cosminbasca/surfrdf/docs/source/resources_classes.rst

-RDF triples that have resource as object, are available as "inverse" attributes, they follow "is_prefix_predicate_of" convention:
+RDF triples that have resource as object, are available as "inverse" attributes, they follow "is_prefix_predicate_of" naming convention:

 .. doctest::